 He is best known for Daniel, his eponymous, Michelin 2-star restaurant in New York City.
 In addition to Daniel, Boulud also owns DB Brasserie, Café Boulud, DB Bistro Moderne, Bar Boulud, and Boulud Sud in New York City.

-Chef Boulud has created numerous award-winning concepts around the globe and is one the French chef’s creating incredible plates for Air France Business and Premier travelers that are completed by French production wines chosen by Paolo Basso, named the 2013 Best Sommelier of the World (Meilleur Sollelier Du Monde 2013).
+Chef Boulud is the creator of numerous award-winning concepts around the globe.
+Boulud is just one the French chef’s creating incredible plates for Air France Business and Premier travelers.
+Meals are complemented by French production wines chosen by Paolo Basso, named the 2013 Best Sommelier of the World (Meilleur Sollelier Du Monde 2013).

 Impressed by the quality of the plates that were as fresh and delicious as though they came from his award-winning kitchen, not the galley of an airplane cruising at 39,000 ft, meant finding out just how chefs work with Air France to create culinary magic.